Principles for Deciding

 [72] See, e.g., Griggs Group Ltd. v.
 Evans, [2004] EWHC 1088 (Ch), affirmed, Griggs Group v.
 Raben Footwear, [2005] EWCA Civ 11.
 In this case, an author granted a first party copyrights respectively effective at home and abroad and later purportedly assigned such rights formally to a second party who had notice of the prior transfer.
 A U.K. court of equity enforced the transfer of domestic and foreign copyrights to the first party as against the second, citing British and foreign rules on point.

-[73] For analysis of conflicts of laws bearing on copyright transfers, see Paul Edward Geller, International Copyright: The Introduction, §§ 6[2][b]-[c] and 6[3], in International Copyright Law and Practice, ed.
+[74] For analysis of such conflicts of laws, see Paul Edward Geller, International Copyright: The Introduction, §§ 6[2][b]-[c] and 6[3], in International Copyright Law and Practice, ed.
 Lionel Bently (LexisNexis, 2018).

 [75] But see, e.g., Berklee Institute for Creative Entrepreneurship, Fair Music: Transparency and Money Flows in the Music Industry (2015).
 This report indicates how market leverage has enabled media enterprises to obfuscate data pertinent to remunerating creators for online access to their music.